makman568/algofun/pq/hybridconsensus.md

 # 9. Performance Model

-Sticky Envelopes affect only gossip-layer bandwidth and in-memory caching.
+Falcon Envelopes affect only gossip-layer bandwidth and in-memory caching.
 They impose no ledger growth and no block-format overhead.

 ## 9.1 Envelope Size